Licensing Notices

 Below are the open licensing notices for both commercial and community sound broadcasting services, along with information on how to apply.

-In accordance with section 67(3) of the Broadcasting Act 2009 as amended (“the Act”), Coimisiún na Meán (“An Coimisiún”) hereby states its intention to proceed to invoke the fast-track licensing procedure under section 67(6) of the Act for the award of the sound broadcasting contract (“Contract”) for the provision of the following sound broadcasting service on the FM band:
+In accordance with section 65(6) of the Broadcasting Act 2009, Coimisiún na Meán (“An Coimisiún”) hereby invites expressions of interest from parties interested in securing sound broadcasting contracts for the provision of each of the following sound broadcasting services on the FM band:

-The Contract, currently held by the incumbent, Bauer Media Audio Ireland, and broadcasting as Newstalk, is due to expire on 31 December 2026.
+The sound broadcasting contract, currently held by Bauer Audio Ireland Limited, acting as a general partner of Bauer Audio Ireland LP and broadcasting as Today FM, is due to expire on 31 May 2027.

 Coimisiún na Meán,